booo/node-bitcoin-p2p/doc/bitcoinjs.md

   Executes the BitcoinJS unit tests, powered by VowsJS.
 By default the --spec format is used.
 Other available formats are XUnit, JSON and dot matrix.
 See `bitcoinjs help test`.
+* setup:
+  Installs the dependencies for a mod.
+See the mods/ folder in your bitcoinjs installation for information on what mods are available.

 ## BUGS